 The net present value method of project analysis is based on two prime assumptions which are given below:

 - The cash generated by a project is immediately reinvested to generate a return at a rate that is equal to the discount rate used in present value analysis.

 - The inflow and outflow of cash other than initial investment occur at the end of each period.

-The basic advantage of net present value method is that it considers the time value of money.
-The disadvantage is that it is more complex than other methods that do not consider present value of cash flows.
-Furthermore, it assumes immediate reinvestment of the cash generated by investment projects.
-This assumption may not always be reasonable due to changing economic conditions.
+The basic advantage of net present value method is that it considers the time value of money while evaluating the proposals’ viability.
+The disadvantage of NPV approach is that it is more complex than other methods that do not consider present value of cash flows.
+Furthermore, it assumes immediate reinvestment of the cash generated by projects being analyzed.
+This assumption might not always be appropriate due to changing economic conditions.